-Do you want to train all your time with the least effective volume?
-Certainly not, who would want that…
+Do you want to train all the time with the least effective volume?

-For proper muscle growth, we need to put more effort into our workout and increase the volume consistently.
+For proper muscle growth, we need to put more effort into our workout and increase the volume steadily.

 Hence, it is important to know where your MAV lies to maximize your muscle growth.

-Where can we set a point of reference for biceps MAV?
+Where can we set a point of reference for the biceps MAV?

 MAV: 14-20 sets/week

-This is presumably the area where on average most of the growth happens.
+This is presumably the area where on average most of the muscle growth happens.